youyanggu/covid19_projections/README.md

 ## About

-My name is Youyang Gu and I am a data scientist.
-I used machine learning to develop a model that attempts to project COVID-19 deaths in the US and around the world.
-There are a lot of existing models out there already that attempts to make projections, but I believe that there are shortcomings in those models that could be improved upon.
-I want to utilize a data-centric approach to this problem.
+There are a lot of existing models out there already that attempts to make projections, but there are serious shortcomings in those models that could be improved upon.
+Here we present a model that uses machine learning to project COVID-19 deaths in the US and around the world.

 **While most models project 80-250k+ deaths in the US, our model is projecting a much lower estimate of ~40k deaths based on the information thus far.**

-Every day, I will upload my raw daily projections for all 50 US states and select international countries [here](https://github.com/youyanggu/covid19_projections/projections).
-The projections will be updated daily based on new data, and will be more accurate over time.
+Every day, raw daily projections for all 50 US states and select international countries will be uploaded [here](https://github.com/youyanggu/covid19_projections/projections).
+Because the model factors in new data data, it will be more accurate over time.
 You can also view the projections in a chart format below (currently US states only).

 Feel free to reach out to me on Twitter via [@youyanggu](https://twitter.com/youyanggu) with any questions/insights/feedback.
 You can also find me [on LinkedIn](https://www.linkedin.com/in/youyanggu/).

 _Note_: While we attempt to predict the _official_ death total, the true death total may be higher due underreporting at various levels.

+## About the model

+Our COVID-19 prediction model has an underlying simulator that simulates the COVID-19 epidemic in a given region.
+The parameters of the simulator are then learned using machine learning techniques that attempts to minimize the error between the projected outputs and the actual results.
+After some additional cross-validation techniques to minimize overfitting, we use the learned parameters to simulate the future and make projections.

 ## Updates